poolifier/poolifier/benchmarks/README.md

 ### Internal

-To run the internal benchmarks, you just need to navigate to the root of poolifier project and run `pnpm run benchmark`
+To run the internal benchmarks, you just need to navigate to the root of poolifier project and run `pnpm benchmark`

 ## Versus other pools